microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 These are development environments we tested:

-- Windows 10 Pro
+- Windows 10 Professional
    - With WSL1 or [WSL2](https://aka.ms/wsl2) installed
 - Ubuntu 18 running under WSL2

 ## Preparing the repository

-Web Chat is monorepo and use [`lerna`](https://lerna.js.org/) for management.
-After the repository is cloned, run the following to install all dependencies.
+Web Chat is a monorepo and use [`lerna`](https://lerna.js.org/) for management.
+After the repository is [forked and cloned](https://github.com/microsoft/botframework-webchat/fork), run the following to install all dependencies.

 ```sh
 npm ci